Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 where $\partial_s A=:\dot A$.
 First, $\Gamma^{(4)}_{s,\vec p\vec q;\vec p,\vec q}$ split into melonic and pseudo-melonic contributions.
 We just considered only the boundary graphs of the effective functions to simplify the notations and then the previous equation is written graphically as:

 In the deep UV limit, the second and fourth contributions may be discarded.
-Indeed, with respect to the first one, the second diagram lack $3$ faces, and its proper power counting is $\omega=-1$.
-In the same way, the fourth diagram scale as $\omega=1$, while the first and third diagrams scale as $\omega=2$.
+Indeed, with respect to the first one, the second diagram lacks three faces, and its proper power counting is $\omega=-1$.
+In the same way, the fourth diagram scales as $\omega=1$, while the first and third diagrams scale as $\omega=2$.
 The relevant contributions are then:

-The dynamic mass $m^2(s)$ has been defined in definition \eqref{defrenconds3}.
+The dynamic mass $m^2(s)$ has been defined in Definition \eqref{defrenconds3}.
 Then, setting $\vec{p}=\vec{0}$ in the previous equation, we get:

-In the same way, for the $4$-point functions we have to derive once again one time with respect to $M$ and $\bar{M}$; and keep only the even $N$-point functions, having the same number of derivatives with respect to the two means fields.
+In the same way, for the four-point functions we have to derive once again one time with respect to $M$ and $\bar{M}$; and keep only the even $N$-point functions, having the same number of derivatives with respect to the two mean fields.
 We get:

 Graphically, we get the contributions (we left the external momenta to simplify the notations):